-Management's Discussion and Analysis December 31, 2009 and 2008
+Management's Discussion and Analysis December 31, 2010 and 2009

-Our discussion and analysis of the City of Manchester Employees' Contributory Retirement System's (the System, the Retirement System or the Plan) financial performance provides an overview of the System's financial activities for the fiscal year ended December 31, 2009.
-Please read it in conjunction with the transmittal letter from the Chairman of the Board of Trustees and the System's audited financial statements.
+Our discussion and analysis of the City of Manchester Employees' Contributory Retirement System's (the Retirement System or the Plan) financial performance provides an overview of the Retirement System's financial activities for the year ended December 31, 2010.
+Please read it in conjunction with the transmittal letter from the Chairman of the Board of Trustees and the Retirement System's audited financial statements.